thisisoa/thisisc/pointers.md

 Here are some good stuff to understand pointers!

 ### Intro
-Think that invite you a party at my house by just showing the photo of the house!
+Think that I invite you a party at my house by just showing the photo of the house!
 Insane right! and you asked me about the address!
 Yes only if I give you the exact address, this make it much more easier to find that party house!
 So enjoy!

 Copy the below code to your IDE/VIM: